-If you enjoy the flavors of Italy you’ll love this Quick Easy Marina Sauce.
-It bursts with delicious Italian flavor, can be used in a zillion ways and takes under 30 minutes, start to finish!
+If you enjoy the flavors of Italy, you'll love this Quick Easy Marina Sauce.
+It's bursting with delicious Italian flavor, can be used in a zillion ways and takes under 30 minutes, start to finish!

 I love making the kind of marinara sauce that simmers on the stovetop for hours and fills the house with a fabulous Italian-mama (or papa) aroma.
-It’s perfect for days when I’m at home and working around the house, as it tends to itself with just an occasional stir here and there.
-But honestly, I’m often either out for a good part of the day or don’t even think about dinner until it’s almost time to eat and my tummy starts rumbling.
-Those are the times when this Quick Easy Marinara Sauce Sauce comes to the rescue as a delicious lifesaver!
+It's perfect for days when I'm at home and working around the house, as it tends to itself with just an occasional stir here and there.
+But honestly, I'm often, either out for a good part of the day, OR (more frequently - don't frown on me) don't even think about dinner until it's almost time to eat and my tummy starts rumbling.
+Those are the times when this Quick Easy Marinara Sauce comes to the rescue as a delicious lifesaver!

 I use this sauce for lots of different Italian-inspired recipes.
 It's perfect with Italian meatballs, in lasagna, manicotti, for spaghetti, Italian sausage or meatball sandwiches, pasta bakes, baked eggs, pizza, chicken marinara, etc.

 It also makes a fabulous Italian dip for bread.
 I love to serve it with warm slices of this Ridiculously Easy Focaccia Bread.
 Delish!